walquis/bathroom-reno/thebook/src/introduction.md

 # My DIY Bathroom Renovation

-In January 2022, I finally tackled a project that had been on my mind for awhile: redoing our master bathroom.
-It took me six months, and was more involved than I expected (how many DIY'ers have said that before 🤔).
-By the time it was done, I was really ready to do something else with my evenings and weekends.
+In January 2022, I began renovating our master bathroom.
+It took me six months and was more involved than I expected (how many DIY'ers have said that before? 🤔).

+By the time it was done, I was ready to do something else with my evenings and weekends.

 <!--more-->

-With all that said, it turned out GREAT.
-I couldn't be more pleased with the results.
-It's so much more functional, efficient, safe, easy to clean.
-I love its peace-inducing aesthetics.
+That said, it turned out really well.
+It's much warmer, more functional, efficient, safe, easy to clean.
+I love the peaceful aesthetics.

 ![](images/IMG_4740.jpg)

-During those six months, I did design, demolition, plumbing, electrical, carpentry, drywall, waterproofing, tiling, painting, insulation, window replacement.
-I am fortunate to have friends in the trades who guided me through the electrical and plumbing bits especially.
+The renovation required me to wear these hats: design, demolition, plumbing, electrical, carpentry, drywall, waterproofing, tiling, painting, insulation, window replacement.
+Friends in the trades guided me, especially with the electrical and plumbing bits.
 My brother loaned me his tile saw.
-I am also fortunate that Lisle supports DYI'ers by allowing them to act as their own contractors for plumbing and electrical (Downers Grove, for instance, does not allow that).
+I am fortunate that Lisle supports DYI'ers by allowing them to act as their own contractors for plumbing and electrical (Downers Grove, for instance, does not allow that).